peter-jerry-ye/wasi/README.md

 ## Develop

+### Testing

+- Requirements: you need wasmtime & deno.
+You may use wasmedge or wamr if you replace the `wasmtime` in `test.ts`, but it may cause different testing result.
-- Testing: `deno task test:build && deno task test`
+- Comamnds: `deno task test:build && deno task test`